 At the end of the day, when push comes to shove, the success of your business is measured by the volume of sales – whether you have products or services.

-But whether you realize it or not (we know you tuned out 90%,) your mom taught you everything you need to know about sales.
+But whether you realize it or not (we know you tuned out 90%,) your mom taught you everything about how to increase sales.

-While we’re on this 'mom trend,' let’s take a trip down memory lane: It’s time to capitalize on the 4 Things Your Mommy Taught You About Sales.
+While we’re on this 'mom trend,' let’s take a trip down memory lane: It’s time to capitalize on four things your mommy taught you about sales.

-When it comes to sales and marketing strategy, being respectful is about more than minding your Ps and Qs.
+When it comes to understanding how to increase sales, being respectful is about more than minding your Ps and Qs.

 Be respectful and build loyalty to increase sales by genuinely investing the time necessary to interface with them and to understand their perceived goals and needs.